Harry Belafonte: Rise to fame (1956–1958)

 Following his success in the film Carmen Jones (1954), Belafonte had his breakthrough album with Calypso (1956), which became the first LP in the world to sell more than one million copies in a year.
 He stated that it was the first million-selling album ever in England.
-The album is number four on Billboards "Top 100 Album" list for having spent 31 weeks at number 1, 58 weeks in the top ten, and 99 weeks on the U.S. chart.
-The album introduced American audiences to calypso music, which had originated in Trinidad and Tobago in the early 19th century, and Belafonte was dubbed the "King of Calypso", a title he wore with reservations since he had no claims to any Calypso Monarch titles.
+The album is No. 4 on Billboards Top 100 Album list for spending 31 weeks at No. 1, 58 weeks in the Top Ten, and 99 weeks on the U.S. chart.
+The album introduced American audiences to calypso music, which had originated in Trinidad and Tobago in the early 19th century, and Belafonte was dubbed the "King of Calypso", a title he wore with reservation because he had no claims to any Calypso Monarch titles.

-One of the songs included in the album is "Banana Boat Song", listed as "Day-O" on the Calypso LP, which reached number five on the pop chart and featured its signature lyric "Day-O".
+One of the songs included in the album is "Banana Boat Song", listed as "Day-O" on the Calypso LP, which reached No. 5 on the pop chart and featured its signature lyric "Day-O".

 Many of the compositions recorded for Calypso, including "Banana Boat Song" and "Jamaica Farewell", gave songwriting credit to Irving Burgie.

-In the United Kingdom, "Banana Boat Song" was released in March 1957 and spent ten weeks in the top 10 of the UK singles chart, reaching a peak of number two, and in August, "Island in the Sun" reached number three, spending 14 weeks in the top 10.
+In the United Kingdom, "Banana Boat Song" was released in March 1957 and spent ten weeks in the Top 10 of the UK singles chart, reaching a peak of No. 2, and in August, "Island in the Sun" reached No. 3, spending 14 weeks in the Top 10.
 In November, "Mary's Boy Child" reached number one in the UK, where it spent seven weeks.